How Much Do Data Breaches Cost Businesses?

 But, the notice must not include information relating to the number of Illinois residents that were affected by the breach.

-State agencies that collect data need to submit a report within 5 business days of discovery.
-They need to submit that report of the breach to the General Assembly.
-This includes a listing of the breaches, measures taken to prevent future breaches and requires the agency to submit an annual report.
+State agencies that collect data need to submit a report within 5 business days of discovery to the General Assembly.
+This includes a listing of the breaches, measures taken to prevent future breaches, and requires the agency to submit an annual report.

 If notification isn’t made, it is a violation of the Consumer Fraud and Deceptive Business Practices Act.
 A violation is subject to civil liability from the Attorney General.

 If a data breach occurred involving the personal information of Illinois residents, you likely must follow Illinois’ data breach notification law.
-If you have concerns about your exposure or have received notice that a breach has occurred affecting you website, contact the experienced data breach attorneys at Revision Legal.
-Civil fines are available in some states for a failure to notify those affected by breaches.
+If you have concerns about your exposure or have received notice that a breach has occurred affecting your business, contact the experienced data breach attorneys at Revision Legal.
+Civil fines are available for a failure to notify those affected by breaches.
 If a breach has occurred, you need the legal team from Revision Legal in your corner today.
 Contact us using the form on this page or call us at 855-473-8474.

 Data breaches cost businesses millions in fines, lawsuits, and lost customers.
 Learn the true financial impact and how to reduce your risk.